 - Teaching Idea: The Persistence of Racial Segregation in American Schools

 More than 60 years after Brown v.
 Board of Education, give students an overview of the problem of school segregation in the United States today and open a discussion about possible solutions

-Facing History and Ourselves invites educators to revisit one of the most central chapters in black history by streaming Eyes on the Prize: America’s Civil Rights Movement, and using our corresponding teaching unit and study guide—all for free.
+Facing History and Ourselves invites educators to revisit one of the most central chapters in black history by using our teaching unit and study guide for the acclaimed documentary series Eyes on the Prize: America’s Civil Rights Movement.